 In the beginning of your second email, I recommend telling them more about your actual story.
 How did you get to be doing what you’re doing right now?
 Don’t worry!
-You don’t need to be an “expert” and have a ton of crazy accolades in order for people to care about how you got started.
+You don’t need to be an “expert” and have a ton of extraordinary accolades in order for people to care about how you got started.
 Just use this time to be real with them and share a bit of the “behind the scenes.”

 Also, if you have a compelling before and after story as it relates to what you teach or sell, then now’s the time to share it.

 Think of it this way: Your new subscriber could have opted in from ANYWHERE.
 You have no idea if they saw that killer blog post you published last week or heard the vulnerable podcast you shared a few months ago.

 So, in the second email of your indoctrination sequence, link to a few of your best pieces of content.
 Try to choose content that’s super valuable, relevant to your new subscribers, and possibly shares a more personal or vulnerable side to who you are.
 This will all help your new subscribers to Know, Like, and Trust you.